Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

 2. Which features are included in the AWS Business Support Plan?
 (Choose TWO)
     - A. 24x7 access to customer service.
-    - B. Access to Cloud Support Engineers via email only during business hours.
+    - B. Access to Cloud Support Engineers via email only during business hours. [support 24*7]
     - C. Access to the Infrastructure Event Management (IEM) feature for additional fee.
-    - D. 24x7 access to the TAM feature.
+    - D. 24x7 access to the TAM feature. [only enterpirse
-    - E. Partial access to the core Trusted Advisor checks.
+    - E. Partial access to the core Trusted Advisor checks.[full access]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A, C